These apply to ALL Sections

 BEGINNERS Those learning a particular skill for less than two years.

-OPEN CLASSES Anyone, of any age, professional or amateur may compete.
+OPEN CLASSES Anyone, of any age, professional or amateur may compete at a level beyond Grade 8 standard.

 CONDUCTORS FOR MUSIC CLASSES (choirs & orchestras) may conduct in more than one class.
 They must not sing or make any sound.
 Please bring own music stands.